Indian Institute of Science: Recent history

-In 2018, IISc was one of the first six institutes to be awarded the Institute of Eminence status.
-In 2019, IISc launched its brand statement: "Discover and Innovate; Transform and Transcend; Serve and Lead".
+In 2018, the IISc was one of the first six institutes to be awarded the Institute of Eminence status.
+In 2019, the IISc launched its brand statement: "Discover and Innovate; Transform and Transcend; Serve and Lead".

-In 2022, IISc received a private donation of 425 crore Indian Rupees, the largest in its history to establish a postgraduate medical institute.
+In 2022, the IISc received a private donation of 425 crore Indian Rupees, the largest in its history, to establish a postgraduate medical institute.